dcreel101/dcreel101.github.io/src/content/blog/lights/lights.md

 ---
 Hi Neighbors, here is how I installed our ceiling lamps.

+### Cables

 A strip of cardboard rolled around the cable works pretty well for keeping the cable between the beams.
 You can also tie a knot in the cable and push it in there.

 If you have the sealed version, like in our bedroom, you need another solution of course.

+### Lamps

+For hanging the lamps, I used either very tiny wood screws with pre-drilled holes according to the guidelines from our landlord, or hook/eye screws with pre-drilled holes according to the guidelines from our landlord.
+Everything was done according to the guidelines of our landlord, just to be clear.